MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 ##Running docker container

-Installation is at that point finished.
-Now you can run docker container and run some code.
+Installation is at that point done, now you can run docker container and run some code.

 You can start the *work container*, container mount *mofem build volume* from container which